 What Supplies are Essential if you travel to Remote Areas?

 This is the last of three parts to our article on Remote Area First Aid.
 It covers first aid kits and other equipment you may need to travel in the great Australian wilderness.
-(Reading time 5mins approx.)
+(5 minute read)

 Adrian Webb